Feature #70384

 Currently extbase executes the search form action on the result list page.
 This leads to the problem that all the search form plugin settings are not available anymore, breaking the search form output.

-Updated by Nicole Cordes almost 8 years ago
+Updated by Nicole Cordes over 8 years ago

 Hi Viktor,